 - Staff will wear badges that monitor their exposure to radiation and make sure they keep to a safe level

 - Staff and visitors will be told to stay a little way away from your bed – the further away they are, the less exposure they have to the radiation

-- The nurses may use an instrument called a Geiger counter to monitor radiation levels in anything taken out of the room, such as bed linen (the faster the Geiger counter clicks, the more radiation there is)
+- The nurses may use an instrument called a scintillation counter to monitor radiation levels in anything taken out of the room, such as bed linen (the faster the counter clicks, the more radiation there is)

 - You will only be allowed to have a limited number of visitors

 - Visitors will be asked to stay only a short time and may need to sit some distance away from you or talk to you from the doorway

 - Children under 16 and pregnant women are not allowed to visit

 - You will be able to bring books, magazines, some electronic devices, etc into the room

 - Your possessions may be monitored by the scintillation counter before you leave and the hospital may keep them for a few weeks until the radiation level is low enough

 - There should be a TV for you to watch